ablaamim/Piscine-42/Shell/shell00/README.md

 ---

-advanced shell functions / utilitaries
+Advanced shell functions / utilitaries

 1) find = looking for files
 find . -name hello.txt => find any file in the current directory where the name is hello.txt